 It’s a minefield out there.
 Just as you wouldn’t let your child wander into an area with poisonous snakes while camping, you MUST be in charge of where they go on the internet.
 And there are things you CAN do to safeguard them.
 If you want the best for your child, you must be AWARE of what they are watching, CONTROL what they watch and LIMIT your child’s exposure.
 Here’s a site with resources to keep children safe online.

-I heard child psychologist, Dr. Dobson say, “TV captures the imagination, but won’t let it go!”
+The child psychologist, Dr. Dobson said, “TV captures the imagination, but won’t let it go!”

 Research has clearly shown that the more media is consumed, the less people experience happiness and – are less able to pay attention.